--HEART SUTRA--

 There is no wisdom, nor is there attainment, for there is nothing to be attained.

 The Buddha realized that the problem with all of us is that we have let suffering become an integral part of our existence.
 Suffering dominates our life.
 There is more to it than the simple suffering of birth, sickness, old age, & death, or the suffering we feel when we smash our toe against the sofa, or the suffering we feel when we are separated from our loved ones.
-Another way to say it would be to call it a feeling of dissatifaction — dissatisfaction with our lives, our jobs, our marriages, our looks, our bodies, our salary, our anything you want to add here.
+Another way to say it would be to call it a feeling of dissatisfaction — dissatisfaction with our lives, our jobs, our marriages, our looks, our bodies, our salary, our anything you want to add here.
 We may be blind to it, or we may not want to see it and have simply covered over the symptoms, but it is there.
 Our lives are permeated with dissatisfaction/suffering.
 This is the Truth of Suffering.
-(In the Buddha's teachings, there are three levels of suffering, but going through them doesn't add to this explanation so i'm going to leave that discussion out.)
+(In the Buddha's teachings, there are three categories of suffering, but going through them doesn't add to this explanation so i'm going to leave that discussion out.)

-Like any good doctor, once he found the disease which has infected all of humanity, he looked for the cause of that disease.
+Like any good doctor, once he found the disease that has infected all of humanity, he looked for the cause of that disease.
 He goes on to tell us in the Truth of the Cause of Suffering that the cause is our constant need to grasp at things — physical things, mental ideas, emotions, feelings, ideologies, you name it, we grasp at it if it makes us feel good and try and push it away if it doesn't.
-Even more, there is our naive grasping for a sense of self, grasping and trying to hold onto the belief that "I" exist independednt of "you."
+Even worse, there is our naive grasping for a sense of self, grasping and trying to hold onto the belief that "I" exist independent of "you."
 That "I" exist independent of anything else.

-If none of this exists, then there is nothing that can be called wisdom.
-If there is no wisdom to attain, then there is nothing that can be called attainment.
 And that's the exact conclusion the sutra comes to when it says "There is no wisdom, nor is there attainment, for there is nothing to be attained."
-If you are practicing Buddhism with the aim of "attaining something," then you are wasting your time.
-There is no mysterious, mystical, "wisdom" out there to attain.
-Nothing that your teacher is going to hand you after your accumulated contributions to the Sangha reach $3,472, or when your total time on the meditation cushion reaches 7,242 hours.
-There is nothing he can hand you.
-If you are practicing in order to attain something, then there is still a you and a separate something.
-But, it's just not that way.
-There is nothing to learn, nothing to reach, nothing to attain.
-This path is all about letting go, getting rid of things, relaeasing — not about learning, gaining, or attaining.
+If you are practicing Buddhism with the aim of "attaining" something, then you are wasting your time.
+There is no mysterious, mystical, esoteric "wisdom" out there to attain.
+Nothing that your teacher is going to hand you after your accumulated contributions to the Sangha reach $3,472, or when your total time on the meditation cushion reaches 7,241 hours.
+There is nothing he/she can hand you.

 So how do you do that?
 How do you see that there are two ways that reality manifests in our lives?
 How do you see reality as it is.
 As it really is.
 How do you see that form is emptiness and emptiness is form.
 Not "how do you see emptiness" and "how do you see form," but how do you see "form is not different than emptiness and emptiness is not different than form."
 How do you see this?
 How do you actualize it in your day-to-day life?
 Sitting on your cushion, can you be both form and emptiness?
 Can form and emptiness both, simultaneously, sit on your cushion?
 Can you be both form and emptiness while driving to work?
 While paying your bills?
 While signing your monthly alimony check?